federatedsecure/whitepaper/README.md

 ### Representation of server-side objects

 Our design goal is to render client-side business-logic development as simple as possible.
 We do not want any specific dependencies client-side, and we would like to go through the API as transparent as possible.
 Hence, we would like to be able to write client-side code like this:

+#### Code Listing 1 – Example of how client-side code should interact with server-side objects

 ```python
 import federatedsecure.client